fulltime117/material_theme_starter_template/README.md

 # material_theme_starter_template
-This will be starter kit for new project
+This will be starter kit for new projects using the Material Themestarter and Next js.